- 1 Glance Package

 Default Glance Admin

 Under the Settings category, the Default Glance Admin option defines which Salesforce user is an admin for your company’s Glance account.
-This drop-down menu will list all users with these privileges.
-Selecting a name from the list will assign administrative rights.
-First-time users or trial users will be assigned to the default administrator’s group of Glance users, even if they are not admins, so please double-check the defined admin is an admin for your Glance group.
+This drop-down menu lists all users with these privileges.
+Select a name from the list to assign administrative rights.
+To set a Glance Admin, a Glance User with Glance administrative privileges must sign into Glance User Settings in Salesforce.
+The user does not need to be a Salesforce admin.
+If you don’t see a Default Glance Admin appear in Glance Company Settings, double-check the Glance credentials are for an admin in your Glance group.

 Create Leads for Session Guests

 If you have guests who join one of your Glance Screen Share sessions and provide contact information, new leads are created for them if they do not currently exist in Salesforce.
 This is beneficial as it prevents agents from having to create a lead themselves in Salesforce.
 This does not apply for using Cobrowse.